-Community Events & Resources
+Community Programs & Resources

 Events

-In addition to special events like film screenings, guest speakers, and conferences, AASP coordinates three regular event series throughout the academic year.
+In addition to special events like film screenings, guest speakers, and conferences, AASP coordinates four regular event series throughout the academic year.
 For specific dates and details, please visit the Events listings on our homepage.

-PRAXIS Lunch Series
+BeComing Lunch Series

-Spam and Eggs Community Breakfasts
+Community Breakfasts

 Wednesday Lunch Series